pico1881/Esphome-Innova-Climate-Wall-Panel/README.md

 ![voltage_regulator](/images/voltage_regulator.jpg)

-Connect all as this schematic, don't forget to apply jumper at RTU pin on the Innova board:
+Connect all as this schematic:
 ![connection_schema](/images/connection_schema_2.jpg)

 ### Software

 To use this component in your ESPHome configuration, follow the example below.
-NOTE: verify the modbus address of fancoil board, default is 1, refer to the attached manual for advanced settings.
+NOTE: verify the modbus address of fancoil board, default is 1, to the manual for address settings.

 #### Example configuration